Peter Kirsanow blasts Portland’s ‘discriminatory’ plan to give $2 million to ‘artists of color’

 “The City’s planned distribution of federal monies in a racially discriminatory manner raises serious concerns about Portland’s ability to remain compliant with federal and state civil rights law,” said Mr. Kirsanow in his letter.
 “Accordingly, I urge you to reconsider the implementation of the City Council’s incipient plan.”

-The city council agreed last week on an investment plan for the federal dollars, the largest slice of which goes toward creating six homeless villages at a cost of $35.6 million, while a slim $1 million is directed to “community safety,” as shown on a document posted by KGW-TV.
+The city council agreed last week on a plan for spending the federal dollars, the largest slice of which goes toward creating six homeless villages at a cost of $35.6 million, while a slim $1 million is directed to “community safety,” as shown on a document posted by KGW-TV.

 It was the $2 million for non-white artists that raised red flags with Mr. Kirsanow, who asked the city to “reconsider this deeply misguided distribution immediately.”